bianzheng123/multi-vector-retrieval-GPU/README.md

 ## Introduction
 This is a fast GPU-based algorithm for the multi-vector retrieval problem based on ColBERT.

-## Requirement (includes but not limited)

-- Linux OS (Ubuntu-20.04)
-- pybind, eigen, spdlog, CUDA
-- some important libraries

 ## How to build and run

 The experimental python version is 3.8